 TLS_PSK_WITH_AES_128_CBC_SHA256 as defined in [RFC5487]

 An LWM2M client MUST support the Pre-Shared Key mode of DTLS with at least one of the Cipher Suites specified above.
+The Client MUST use the PSK and PSK Identity as defined in [RFC4279].
+The Server is not required to include a PSK Identity Hint as the LWM2M Server Object already binds the PSK to a particular Server.

 The use of other Cipher Suites is OPTIONAL for LWM2M.